-This Chestnut Stuffing Recipe is the perfect Thanksgiving side dish for your roast turkey.
-Stuffing ingredients include sweet Italian sausage, fennel and chestnuts.
+This recipe for chestnut stuffing with sausage is the perfect Thanksgiving side dish for roast turkey.
+Stuffing ingredients include sweet Italian sausage, fennel, fresh herbs and chestnuts.

 Let’s be honest.

-How many of you take a bite of the stuffing before the Thanksgiving turkey?
+How many take a bite of the Thanksgiving stuffing before the turkey?

 Yeah, me too.

-Today, I’m humbly sharing my definition of a great stuffing recipe.
+Today, I humbly share my definition of a great stuffing recipe perfect for a Thanksgiving dinner celebration.

-If you are looking for a recipe that uses pounds of butter, sorry to disappoint you, but this might not be the recipe for you.
+If you are looking for a recipe with pounds of butter, sorry to disappoint you.
+This might not be the recipe for you.

-I put on my dietitian’s hat to tell you that it’s not necessary.
+I shall put on my dietitian’s hat to tell you that it’s not necessary.

-Once you taste this stuffing, you will be pleasantly surprised at how much flavor it has, without leaving you with that feeling of overindulgence.
-There really is a boost in flavor in recipes using Italian sausages -examples include this orecchiette recipe, sausage and peppers or this Italian soup.
+Once you taste this stuffing, you will be pleasantly surprised at how much flavor it has without leaving you with that feeling of overindulgence.
+There is a flavor boost in recipes using Italian sausages -examples include this orecchiette recipe, sausage and peppers, or this Italian soup.

-You will also love the convenience of this make-ahead stuffing, making it the perfect stress-free holiday recipe.
+You will also love the convenience of this make-ahead stuffing, making it the perfect stress-free holiday recipe for your Thanksgiving table.

-It is equally delicious whether you choose to stuff your turkey with it or bake it apart in an ovenproof casserole dish.
+It is equally delicious whether you mix your turkey with it or bake it apart in an ovenproof casserole dish.

 You will also love the versatility of this recipe.